-(c) At the discretion of the department, out-of-state providers shall be eligible for
+(c) At the discretion of the department, out-of-state providers shall be eligible for enrollment or reenrollment into the Medical Assistance Program based on documentation of current enrollment in the Medical Assistance Program in another state.

 (d) Failure by the provider to submit any required documents or information for reenrollment, at such times and in such a manner as the department shall require, may result in the loss of the provider's eligibility to participate in the Medical Assistance Program.